leocrawford/picasawebsync/README.md

 # picasawebsync

 This python utility will allow you to sync local directories with picasaweb.
-It is very much in alpha state so please provdie feedback
+It is very much in beta state so please provide feedback

 Currently it supports: